-Provisional Acceptance Process

-The process to complete Provisional Acceptance is as follows:
+Process to Complete Provisional Acceptance:

-- 1. The Cohort Advisor must be contacted by the Admissions Office. - 2.
-The provisionally accepted student will be on Probation status for the first three (3) trimesters. - 3.
-The Cohort Advisor will be responsible to meet with the student to evaluate the student's progress on weeks three (3) and seven (7) of each trimester. - 4.
-The provisionally accepted student will be allowed to enroll in a maximum of 10 credits during Fall and Spring trimesters, and 12 credits during Winter trimester (to include Mardi Gras Outreach credits). - 5.
-If the provisionally accepted student achieves a GPA of 2.5 or more in the first trimester, or if their cumulative GPA is 2.5 or more after their first two trimesters, then the student will be able to increase the number of units in the next trimester. - 6.
-The provisionally accepted student will be followed according to the Retention Plan. - 7.
-Students who maintain an overall GPA of 2.0 or higher during the first year will be moved to full admission status. - 8.
-If the provisionally accepted student falls below the SAP standard for any of their first three (3) trimesters, the student will be withdrawn.
+- The Cohort Advisor must be contacted by the admissions office. - The provisionally accepted student will be on probation status for the first three trimesters. - The Cohort Advisor will be responsible to meet with the student to evaluate the student progress on weeks three and seven of each trimester. - The provisionally accepted student will be allowed to enroll in a maximum of 10 credits during Fall and Winter trimesters, and 12 credits during Spring trimester (to include ECO credits). - If the provisionally admitted student achieves a GPA of 2.5 or more in the first trimester, or if their cumulative GPA is 2.5 or more after their first two trimesters, then the student will be able to increase the number of units in the next trimester. - The provisionally accepted student will be followed according to the Retention Plan. - > Students who maintain an overall GPA of 2.0 or higher during the first year will be moved to full admission status. - If the provisionally admitted student falls below the SAP standard for any of their first 3 trimesters he or she will be withdrawn.